juliangut/doctrine-couchdb-odm-repositories/README.md

 ## Functionalities

-Head to [juliangut/doctrine-base-repositories](https://github.com/juliangut/doctrine-base-repositories) for a list of new methods provided by the repository
+Head to [juliangut/doctrine-base-repositories](https://github.com/juliangut/doctrine-base-repositories) for a full list of new functionalities provided by the repository

 ## Performance